thestubborndev/finance_tracker_server/README.md

 ### External accounts

 Since this app integrates with multiple third-party services in order to update exchange rates, bank balances and your Airtable base, you will need to set some API credentials as environment variables and edit some options in `config.js`.
-Open up this file in your favorite text editor and lets go through them step-by-step. [click here for more help setting environment variables.](https://github.com/fabioberger/finance_tracker_server/wiki/Environment-Variables)
+Open up this file in your favorite text editor and lets go through them step-by-step.
+[Click here for more help setting environment variables.](https://github.com/fabioberger/finance_tracker_server/wiki/Environment-Variables)

 #### Airtable